George Douglas-Pennant, 2nd Baron Penrhyn: Career

-In his later years his father had allowed much of the management of the Bethesda slate quarries to pass into the hands of an elective committee of the men.
-In 1885, when the quarries were on the verge of bankruptcy, the son George was entrusted with full powers to reform their administration.
+In his later years his father had passed the management of the quarry to an elected committee of the men.
+In 1885 the quarry was on the verge of bankruptcy and George was entrusted with full power to reform the administration.
 One of his first actions was to repudiate the authority of the workmen's committee.
-Under fresh and strenuous management the quarries once again became busy and prosperous.
-A great strike began in 1897 with Lord Penrhyn replying by closing the quarries.
+Under fresh and strenuous management the quarry once again became busy and prosperous.

+A strike began in 1897, and Lord Penrhyn closed the quarry.
 An angry debate took place in the House of Commons but Lord Penrhyn would abate none of his conditions, and the men capitulated.

-As an opponent of trade unionism, Lord Penrhyn refused to allow the intervention of outsiders in dealings with his men, and late in 1900 a second general strike began, known as the Great Strike.
-The quarries were again closed, but were re-opened after a prolonged stoppage with 600 of the former non-union workmen.
+As an opponent of trade unionism, Lord Penrhyn refused to allow the intervention of outsiders in dealings with his men, and late in 1900 a second general strike began, known as the Great Strike; the quarry was again closed.
+It re-opened after a prolonged stoppage using 600 of the former workmen who broke the strike.
 Penrhyn refused to re-engage the ringleaders or to recognise any trade union officials.
-On 9 August 1901, Robert Thomas Jones, raised a discussion as a matter of urgent public importance on the conduct of the local magistrates in requisitioning cavalry for maintaining peace in the district, but Penrhyn's position was unaffected.
+On 9 August 1901, Robert Thomas Jones, raised an urgent discussion on the conduct of the local magistrates in requisitioning cavalry for maintaining peace in the district, but Penrhyn's position was unaffected.
 On 13 March 1903, he brought an action for libel against William John Parry, in respect of an article in the Clarion, accusing him of cruelty to his workmen; he received £500 damages and costs.
 Penrhyn acted throughout in accordance with what he believed to be stern equity and from a wish to obtain justice for non-union men.
-In 1907, he gave his workmen a bonus of 10 per cent on their wages, owing to a spell of bad weather which had interrupted work at the quarries.
+In 1907, he gave his workmen a bonus of 10 per cent, owing to bad weather which had interrupted work at the quarries.

 Fond of horse-racing and breeding, he was elected to the Jockey Club in 1887, but was not very fortunate on the turf.

-In 1898, however, he won the Goodwood Cup with King's Messenger, which both in 1899 and 1900 carried his master's colours to the post for the Great Metropolitan Handicap at Epsom.
-With another horse, Quaesitum, in 1894 he won both the Chester Cup and the Queen's Vase.
+In 1898, however, he won the Goodwood Cup with King's Messenger, which also won the Great Metropolitan Handicap at Epsom in 1899 and 1900.
+In 1894 his horse Quaesitum won both the Chester Cup and the Queen's Vase.
 He was an excellent shot, but derived his chief enjoyment from fishing, in which he was exceptionally skilled.
 He was master of the Grafton hounds from 1882 to 1891.

 Lord Penrhyn was a deputy-lieutenant for Carnarvonshire and was a county councillor for the Llandegai division of the county.

 He died on 10 March 1907 aged 70 at his town residence, Mortimer House, Halkin Street, London SW1, and was buried near one of his country residences, Wicken, Stony Stratford.